mikebroberts/slacktv/README.md

 # slacktv

-Dashboard display for recent messages on a Slack channel
+Web app to show most recent messages from a Slack channel, suitable for office TV Dashboards.

+ToDo - more docs!